iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 ### Provenance, element Ids, and federation guids

 When correlating elements between branches, it is important to know how to tell which elements correspond to each other.
-Element Ids are [local to an iModel briefcase](/learning/common/id64), and transformations do not preserve them.
+Element Ids are [local to an iModel](/learning/common/id64), and transformations do not preserve them.
 However, federation guids
 (globally-unique-identifiers) are preserved.
 Neither are a substitute for provenance.
 Only provenance can correctly correlate all elements between branches and must be used for any comparisons between them unless restrictions are used.

 Generally, it is not possible to map elements between iModels without provenance, because there is not always a one-to-one relationship of elements between iModels.
-It is possible, for example, for a transformation to involve operations such as "splitting" an existing element into multiple different elements.
+It is possible, for example, that a transformation involves operations such as "splitting" an existing element into multiple different elements.
 In that case, federation guids and element Ids cannot be used to correlate the new multiple elements to the original one since they must be unique so it is impossible for the multiple elements to share an Id.